Wumbobfuscation/Wumbobfuscation/README.md

 # Windows OS Internals
-OVerview of Windows OS internals for use in tool development.
+Overview of Windows OS internals for use in tool development.

 ### Export Directory & Export Address Table (EAT)
 Within each DLL header is an Export Directory structure, which contains three pointers to the Export Address Table: